faizalrf/documentation/Circular-Replication.md

 +------------------+
 ```

-Indeed, everything looks good and we have a circular replication in place.
-Now repeat some transaction on both nodes and confirm that the replication works both ways without breaking the replication.
+Indeed, everything looks good, and we have a circular replication in place.
+Now repeat some transactions on both nodes and confirm that the replication works both ways without breaking.

 References: